bandeepsingh123/Obsidian/2 - literature Notes/Books/Network Programming.md

 stream socket are also error free

 uses of stream socket ?
-use in telent and ssh applications and web browsers use HyperText Transfer Protocol( HTTP ) uses stream so
+use in telent and ssh applications and web browsers use HyperText Transfer Protocol( HTTP ) uses stream sockets to get pages